 7.2.
 Confidentiality - data treatment

-The confidential data transmitted are used exclusively for statistical purposes and only accessible to staff working in statistical activities within their specific domain of work, according to Article 22(5) of the Regulation (EC) No 223/2009 of the European Parliament and of the Council, of 11 March 2009, on the transmission of data subject to statistical confidentiality to the Statistical Office of the European Communities.
+The confidential data transmitted are used exclusively for statistical purposes and only accessible to staff working in statistical activities within their specific domain of work, according to Article 22(5) of the Regulation (EC) No 223/2009 of the European Parliament and of the Council, of 11 March 2009, on the transmission of data subject to statistical confidentiality to the Statistical Office of the European Communities, as last amended by Regulation (EU) 2024/3018.

 If Member States transmits data with a confidentiality flag or an embargo date, these data are not disseminated until the confidentiality flag is removed in a subsequent data transmission or the embargo expired.

-See also point 8.3 on rules governing user access.
+See also concept 8.3 on rules governing user access.

 8.1.
 Release calendar

-The HICP release schedule is publicly available and published on Eurostat's website each year, around the end of October or early November, for the full following year.
+The Euro indicators release schedule is publicly available and published on Eurostat's website each year, around the end of October or early November, for the full following year.
+Please select the indicator 'Inflation' and then 'list' to see the HICP schedule dates.

 In line with the Community legal framework and the European Statistics Code of Practice (June 2018) Eurostat disseminates European statistics on Eurostat's website (see point 10 - 'Accessibility and clarity') respecting professional independence and in an objective, professional and transparent manner in which all users are treated equitably.
-The detailed arrangements are governed by the Eurostat protocol on impartial access to Eurostat data for users (January 2014).
+The detailed arrangements are governed by the Eurostat protocol on impartial access to Eurostat data for users (as from July 2024).

 The data are disseminated monthly, around the middle of the month that follows the reference month.